shef3r/Statify-Web/README.md

 ## IMPORTANT
 This app is a hobby project, so it can't the accepted by Spotify.
-Use your own client ID or DM me on Discord @shef3r so that I can add you to authorized users (so that you can use the pre-built app).
+To use the site, use your own client ID on your fork and host it yourself (for example on GH Pages).

 # Statify